 When these LGBT adoption issues in Ohio come up, it’s important to consult with a LGBT adoption rights attorney in Ohio to assist you in navigating the Ohio’s complex adoption laws and procedure.

 For some families, a child of one parent born prior to the marriage may need to be adopted by the parent’s partner to establish parental rights and responsibilities.
 In these cases, the partner will take on all the parental rights and responsibilities for the child, along with the child’s biological parent.

 For some families, a shared custody arrangement between the child’s biological parents and the new spouse.
 This often results in a co-parenting situation between the same-sex couple and the child’s other parent.
 Often this happens informally between the parties, similar to the relationship between a child and a stepparent for different-sex couples.
 If you are considering having your new spouse adopt your child born prior to your marriage, it is important to consider the consequences for the other parent.
 Navigating LGBT adoption laws in Ohio in the context of this type of stepparent adoption can be very tricky, especially when it comes to the consent of the other parent.

 Call an LGBT Adoption Rights Lawyer in Ohio

 No matter how simple the adoption process may seem for a same-sex couple, it’s crucial to have an understanding, compassionate, and experienced LGBT attorney on your side.
 At Obenour Legal Group, our mission is to help LGBT couples through the complicated processes of LGBT adoption and surrogacy in Ohio.
-Contact us for a free case review or call us today if you are considering LGBT adoption or surrogacy.
+Contact us for a case review or call us today if you are considering LGBT adoption or surrogacy.